 That brings us back to the title quote, which came from Jay Ritt, Occidental’s attorney.
 “I would like to take credit for a spectacular job preparing papers and going down to the Orange County Superior Court and arguing this case and getting sanctions,” he said in a podcast later, “but I honestly believe a rhesus monkey could have beaten Ms. Taitz and got a sanction award based on the awful lack of merit to the subpoena itself.”

-capable of complex vocal and non-vocal communication, but there is no evidence one has ever practiced law.
-Orly Taitz, on the other hand, somehow managed to pass the California Bar (although I haven't actually seen her written answers, which makes me a little suspicious).
+Could a rhesus monkey have beaten Orly Taitz?
+Well, yes and no. The rhesus is a highly intelligent animal (for a monkey) that is capable of complex vocal and non-vocal communication, but there is no evidence one has ever practiced law.
+Orly Taitz, on the other hand, somehow managed to pass the California Bar (although I haven’t actually seen her written answers, which makes me a little suspicious).
 So I think we have to concede that, all else being equal, a rhesus monkey could not beat Orly Taitz in a legal battle.

 On the other hand, all else was not equal in this case.
 Sometimes the law and facts weigh against one side to the extent that even the best possible lawyer for that side couldn’t win, and if that’s true, it follows that the worst possible lawyer for the other side couldn’t lose.
 If Taitz’s arguments were anything like the ones she usually makes, they had no chance of winning (they never have), and so in that sense it is probably true that Occidental could literally have rented a rhesus monkey to appear for it in court and still prevailed.
 That would not really be a case of the monkey defeating Taitz, though, just another case of her defeating herself.